Africa Vegetable Breeding Consortium

 WorldVeg West and Central Africa – Coastal and Humid Regions

-Your Research Partner for Success
+A Research Partnership for Success

-• Learn about the latest developments in breeding research from the WorldVeg team of internationally renowned plant breeders
+• Learn about the latest developments in vegetable breeding research from the WorldVeg team of internationally renowned plant breeders

 WorldVeg, a non-profit agricultural research and development institute, strives to realize the potential of vegetables for healthier lives and more resilient livelihoods.
 WorldVeg carries out its mission by forming research partnerships with government, non-governmental, and private sector organizations to conserve and utilize vegetable biodiversity, improve vegetable varieties, and increase vegetable production, marketing and consumption.